schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 #TODO Explain what is Theory of Mind ?
 #TODO  Find other kind of example where they use LLMs to make 2 agents cooperate?
 (Related work)

 ---

 # 3. Proposed Approach

-#### 3.1 Which LLM use (which one would be the better fit)

-2 options:
-- Use the api of  chatgpt
-- Use a open source LLM to lake it run locally
 #### 3.2 Using LLM in the LLE

 ##### 3.2.1 Exploring multi-agent collaboration only with LLM